Guitar Volume Knob Techniques: The Expressive Tool Most Players Ignore

 Volume Swell Technique

-A volume swell is when you play a note with the volume at zero (or very low), then gradually roll it up to full as the note sustains.
-The attack is removed, creating a violin-like, ambient sound.
+A volume swell is a technique where you play a note with the volume at zero, then gradually roll it up to full as the note sustains.
+This creates a violin-like, ambient sound.
+To achieve this, rest your pinky on the volume knob and strike the note or chord while the knob is backed off.
+Smoothly roll the knob to full volume as the note blooms.

 Cleaning Up Distortion with Volume